top of page

 and Work

 I have a graduate degree in American History with a focus on organized labor, along with a Bachelor's in Journalism.
-Both from Bowling Green State University.
-(Go Falcons!)

 Together with Michele Abounader,